4 Group Video Ideas for Halloween Celebrations

 For each video clip, grandkids can tell their grandparents what they dressed up as, why they chose that costume, and then show off their attire by acting like the superhero, animal, or witch they dressed up as!
 This is also a perfect opportunity for kids to show off any pumpkins they carved, Halloween artwork, or spooky house decorations.
 And what grandparent wouldn’t love to hear a rowdy rendition of songs like “Who Loves Halloween?” or “Five Little Pumpkins”?

-Once the video clips are combined into one final group video, parents can send their group video gift in a festive Halloween eCard.
-Grandma and Grandpa will be so surprised and thrilled to receive a thoughtful greeting card, hear “Happy Halloween” wishes from their grandkids, and see all of them dressed up!
+Once the video clips are combined into one final group video, parents can send their group video gift via email, text, or social media.
+Grandma and Grandpa will be so surprised and thrilled to hear “Happy Halloween” wishes from their grandkids and see all of them dressed up!

 If you can’t host a kids Halloween party in person this year, use a group video to organize a virtual costume parade or party for your classroom or neighborhood instead!